Tonyguo0/CITS3403-Project-2/resources/db_ideas.md

 #### Feedback given by users, to be viewed by admins.
 Feedback
 - id = int            //primary key
--
+- feedback_msg = varchar

-#### Results of a quiz for a user.
+#### A Quiz completed by a user.
-Result
+Quiz
 - id = int            //primary key
 - user_id = int       //foreign key to user
-- result = int        //value is a foreign key to a game id
+- result = int        //value is a foreign key to a game id???
-- Attribute
+- Attribute           //relationship
+- Genre               //relationship(1-to-1) - db.relationship('Genre', uselist= False, backref='quiz')

 #### An attribute of a question or outcome that is used with others to match a user to a game.
 Attribute
 - id = int            //primary key
+- score(for every game) = int [] //again is list supported in SQLite?
+- question_id = int       //foreign key - db.Column(Integer, ForeignKey('question.id'))

 #### Genre that games and questions fall under.
 Genre
 - id = int
--
+- genre_name = varchar
+- quiz_id = int       //foreign key - db.Column(Integer, ForeignKey('quiz.id'))

 #### Game Structure.
 Game
 - id = int
+- game_name = varchar
-- attributes = db.relationship('Attribute', backref='game', lazy='dynamic')
+- attributes         //relationship - db.relationship('Attribute', backref='game', lazy='dynamic')

+#### Relationships brain storm
+Genre 1 to 1 Quiz
+Genre 1 to many Games
+Quiz 1 to many questions
+Games(score) many to many Questions
+Attribute 1 to 1 Questions